Vyral/jeff-riber/_posts/2019-05-17-why-should-you-hire-a-single-agent-over-a-transaction-brokerage.md

 {% include youtube.html %}

-If and when you go to buy or sell a house, **the distinction between hiring a single agent vs. hiring a transaction brokerage decision has huge ripple effects that can make or break your deal.&nbsp;**
+If and when you go to buy or sell a house, **the distinction between hiring a single agent versus hiring a transaction brokerage decision has huge ripple effects that can make or break your deal.&nbsp;**

 The best way to explain a transaction brokerage is that the agent is there to help put a deal together.
 They technically don’t represent you, and that’s where people can get confused.
 They might not exactly have your best interests in mind. **This is because transaction brokerage relationships lack these four things: loyalty, confidentiality, obedience, and full disclosure.** On the other hand, all of these things are present with single agency.